GurJas1882/MCP-CommonErrors-ShortTutorials-Mods/README.md

-# MCP | Common Errors, Short Tutorials, Mods
+# MCP | Common Errors, Short Tutorials and Mods
 Before developing a client, I expect you have to prior knowlegde of Java.

 ## Mods